Govan subway station

-Govan subway station is a station that serves the area of Govan in Glasgow, Scotland.
+Govan subway station (Baile a' Ghobhainn) is a station that serves the area of Govan in Glasgow, Scotland.
 It is located on the south side of the River Clyde.
 Just south of the station is the main depot and test track for the Glasgow Subway.
 The station is located near the historic Govan Old Parish Church.

 This station forms an interchange with Govan bus station, being adjacent to it.
 This, combined with the fact that the subway to Partick forms the only rail link across the Clyde west of the city centre, means that it is one of the busier stations.
 Annual passenger boardings have fallen below one million in recent years and with 990,000 recorded in 2004/05.

 The station has two platforms.
 Prior to its closure for modernisation in 1977, the station was called Govan Cross.
 The appearance of cracks in the roof of the old station led to its premature closure in 1977, before the modernisation programme could take place.
 As part of this programme, the station's surface buildings were replaced, and its single island platform was changed to a dual side platform arrangement.

 Govan (under its former name of Govan Cross) is one of the stations mentioned in Cliff Hanley's song The Glasgow Underground.

 Govan includes a lift and escalator.
 Along with St Enoch subway station, it is one of two Glasgow Subway stations that is wheelchair accessible.

 On 29 June 2011, a man died after being hit by one of the service's rolling stock at 09:12.